essele/Fluke_Z8_Emulator/README.md

 I'm fairly sure the outstanding issue is one of three things:

-a.
-A mis-implemented instruction
+- A mis-implemented instruction
-b.
-Still something wrong with interrupts and masking
+- Still something wrong with interrupts and masking
-c.
-A timing thing
+- A timing thing

 Basic Description: